 The projects which will cost Dh700 million have been approved by the Vice President and Prime Minister of the UAE and Ruler of Dubai, His Highness Sheikh Mohammad Bin Rashid Al Maktoum.

-On the other hand, the International City Entrances Project expands from Sheikh Mohammad Bin Zayed Road to Nouakchott Road and from Al Aweer Road to Al Manama Road.
+On the other hand, the International City Entrances Project expands from Sheikh Mohammad Bin Zayed Road until Nouakchott Road and from Al Aweer Road to Al Manama Road.
 It includes construction of a flyover at the intersection of Al Aweer and Nouakchott roads to give a free left turn from Nouakchott Road to Al Aweer Road in the route of Sheikh Mohammad Bin Zayed Road.